tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

 Rule Sets and ACL Objects
 -------------------------

-The following are the features of rule sets for access control objects in Contrail.
+The following are the features of rule sets for access control objects in Tungsten Fabric.

 - The rule set for validation is the union of rules from the ACL attached to: